Municipal heat planning in the VG Konz

 Important: The municipal heat planning is not binding and does not constitute a legally enforceable right for individual citizens to the implementation of the projects presented.
 This means that the areas mentioned therein that are suitable for heating networks, for example, are potential areas - but that does not necessarily mean that they will actually be realized there.

-Likewise, municipal heating planning cannot replace individual energy advice.
-Even if you're not yet planning to change your heating system, heating costs and CO2 emissions can be significantly reduced through insulation and window replacement.
-The Rhineland-Palatinate Consumer Advice Center offers consultations on individual options.
+Likewise, municipal heat planning cannot replace individual energy advice.
+Even if you're not yet planning to change your heating system, heating costs and CO2 emissions can be significantly reduced by insulating and replacing your windows.
+The Rhineland-Palatinate Consumer Advice Center offers advice on individual options.
 General information can be found here: www.energieberatung-rlp.de and www.verbraucherzentrale-rlp.de/wp-angebote .

-At the last meeting before the summer break, the AöR gave the municipal council an interim report.
+At the last meeting before the summer break in 2025, the AöR gave the municipal council an interim report.
 The focus was on the results of the so-called Inventory and potential analysis : Where is heating done and how?
 How many buildings have been renovated to improve energy efficiency?
-And where could more climate-friendly heating methods possibly be used?
+And where could more climate-friendly heating methods potentially be used?

 The current status